ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 By leveraging such lookup information, the RS checks whether it stores an access token T_OLD that belongs to the same token series of T_NEW, like it would when receiving the request from C and according to the specific profile of ACE used.

 If the RS is currently storing such an old access token T_OLD and successfully validates the access token T_NEW, then the RS MUST supersede T_OLD by replacing the corresponding authorization information with the one specified in the new access token T_NEW.
 After that, the RS MUST associate T_NEW with the same secure communication association with which T_OLD was associated.
+Finally, the RS replies to the AS with a successful response.

-If the RS is not currently storing such an old access token T_OLD, then the RS MUST reject the POST request from the AS and MUST reply with an error response that has a response code equivalent to the CoAP code 5.00 (Internal Server Error).
+Instead, if the RS is not currently storing such an old access token T_OLD, then the RS MUST reject the POST request from the AS and MUST reply with an error response that has a response code equivalent to the CoAP code 5.00 (Internal Server Error).
+The error response is analogous to error responses sent by the AS (see {{Section 5.8.3 of RFC9200}}) and MUST include the error code "missing_old_token".
+The error code and its CBOR abbreviation are registered in {{iana-oauth-extensions-errors}} and {{iana-oauth-error-code-cbor-mappings}}, respectively.

-The explicit indication provided by the "updated_rights" parameter prevents possible ambiguous situations, where the RS might erroneously believe that the access token conveyed in the POST request is the first one in a new token series (e.g., following the deletion of stored access tokens due to memory limitations). --- Editor's note: elaborate more in the "Security Considerations" section.
+The explicit indication provided by the "updated_rights" parameter prevents possible ambiguous situations, where the RS might erroneously believe that the access token conveyed in the POST request is the first one of a new token series (e.g., following the deletion of stored access tokens due to memory limitations). --- Editor's note: elaborate more in the "Security Considerations" section.

+### Follow-up at the AS {#sec-updated_rights-as}

+After sending to the authz-info endpoint a protected POST request that conveys the access token T_NEW and the "updated_rights" parameter encoding the CBOR simple value true (0xf5), the AS proceeds as follows when receiving a response from the RS.

+* If the AS receives a successful response, the AS replies to C with an access token response, consistent with the issue of the access token T_NEW.
+The access token response includes the "token_upload" parameter encoding the value 0 (see {{sec-token_upload-resp}}).
+Also, the access token response includes the "access_token" parameter, or the "token_hash" parameter, or none of those, depending on the value of the "token_upload" parameter in the corresponding access token request.

+* If the AS receives an error response that includes the error code "missing_old_token" (see {{sec-updated_rights-rs}}), the AS proceeds as defined in {{sec-new-series-on-the-fly}}.

-If the AS receives an error response from the RS, the AS replies to C with an access token response, which includes the "access_token" parameter specifying the access token T_NEW and the "token_upload" parameter encoding the value 1 (see {{sec-token_upload}}).
+* If the AS receives any other error response, the AS replies to C with an access token response, consistent with the issue of the access token T_NEW.
+The access token response includes the "access_token" parameter specifying the access token T_NEW and the "token_upload" parameter encoding the value 1 (see {{sec-token_upload-resp}}).

+The AS MUST ignore the error code "missing_old_token", if the POST request did not convey the "updated_rights" parameter encoding the CBOR simple value true (0xf5).

+#### New Token Series Created on the Fly # {#sec-new-series-on-the-fly}

-In the case that the RS replied to the AS with an error response and could not find the old access token T_OLD to supersede with T_NEW, the RS does not have anymore the secure communication association that was previously shared with C and associated with T_OLD.
-After receiving from the AS the access token response including the access token T_NEW, C will send a protected POST request including T_NEW to the authz-info endpoint at the RS, according to the original workflow.
-Since the RS does not store T_OLD and does not have the corresponding secure communication association used by C to protect the POST request, the RS replies to C with an unprotected error response.
-After that, C can send a new access token request to the token endpoint at the AS, asking for a new access token in a new token series.
+As defined in {{sec-updated_rights-rs}}, the RS replies to the AS with an error response that includes the error code "missing_old_token", if the RS cannot find the old access token T_OLD to supersede with the access token T_NEW that the AS uploaded to the authz-info endpoint.
+In such case, the RS does not have anymore the secure communication association that was previously shared with C and associated with T_OLD.

+If the AS simply completes the issue of T_NEW and provides it to C, this would result in C sending a protected POST request including T_NEW to the authz-info endpoint at the RS, according to the original workflow.
+However, since the RS does not store T_OLD and does not have the corresponding secure communication association used by C to protect the POST request, the RS would reply to C with an unprotected error response.
+After that, C would finally send a new access token request to the token endpoint at the AS, asking for a new access token of a new token series.

+Instead, under the specific circumstance in question, the procedure defined below avoids that C and the RS perform such an inefficient and unsuccessful exchange.
+In the interest of performing this procedure, an AS that supports the SDC workflow MUST store the access token request that results in issuing the first access token of a token series, until the token series ends.

+After having uploaded T_NEW to the RS and received an error response that includes the error code "missing_old_token", the AS creates a new token series "on the fly", as defined below.

+The rest of this section uses the following notation:

+* T_FIRST: the first access token in the token series to which T_OLD and T_NEW belong.

+* REQ_STORED: the access token request that resulted in the AS issuing T_FIRST.

+* REQ_RECEIVED: the access token request that resulted in the AS composing T_NEW and uploading it to the RS.

+The AS performs the following steps.

+1. The AS retrieves from its local storage the access token request REQ_STORED.

+2. The AS composes a new access token request REQ_BUILT that is equal to REQ_STORED retrieved at Step 1, with the following differences:

+   * The "scope" parameter in REQ_BUILT specifies the scope that AS granted to C and indicated within the "scope" claim of T_NEW.

+   * The "token_upload" parameter is included and encodes the same value that was specified by the "token_upload" parameter within the access token request REQ_RECEIVED.

+3. The AS revokes the access tokens T_OLD and T_NEW, thus ending the token series they belong to.
+The AS can rely on the method defined in {{RFC9770}} to notify about the revoked access tokens.

+   After that, the AS deletes REQ_STORED from its local storage.

+4. The AS processes REQ_BUILT as if it was received from C, which results in issuing an access token T_NEXT as the first access token of a new token series.
+Like for T_NEW, also T_NEXT is issued to C, for the same targeted audience, and per the same profile of ACE.

+   Like any other access token request that results in starting a new token series, the AS stores REQ_BUILT throughout the lifetime of the new token series to which T_NEXT belongs.

+5. If REQ_RECEIVED does not include the "to_rs" parameter (see {{sec-to_rs}}), the AS moves to Step 6.

+   Otherwise, the AS replies to C with an access token response consistent with the issue of T_NEXT as the first access token of a new token series.
+In particular, the access token response includes the "access_token" parameter specifying the access token T_NEXT and the "token_upload" parameter encoding the value 3 (see {{sec-token_upload-resp}}).
+Further details about the access token response are defined later in this section.

+   Then, this procedure terminates.

+6. Per the SDC workflow, the AS uploads T_NEXT to the RS, by sending a protected POST request to the authz-info endpoint at the RS.
+This is identical to the case where the AS uses the SDC workflow to upload at the RS the first access token of a new token series, following an access token request that actually asks for the issue of such an access token (see {{sec-as-token-upload}}).

+   When receiving a response from the RS, the AS replies to C with an access token response, consistent with the issue of the access token T_NEXT.
+In particular, the following applies.

+   * If the AS receives a successful response from the RS, the access token response includes the "token_upload" parameter encoding the value 2 (see {{sec-token_upload-resp}}).
+Also, the access token response includes the "access_token" parameter, or the "token_hash" parameter, or none of those, depending on the value of the "token_upload" parameter in REQ_RECEIVED.

+   * If the AS receives an error response from the RS, the access token response includes the "access_token" parameter specifying the access token T_NEXT and the "token_upload" parameter encoding the value 3 (see {{sec-token_upload-resp}}).

+   Further details about the access token response are defined below.

+With reference to the access token response sent at Step 5 or Step 6:

+* The "scope" parameter has to be present if: i) it was present in REQ_RECEIVED and the access rights granted to C are different from the requested ones; or ii) it was not present in REQ_RECEIVED and the access rights granted to C are different from the default ones.

+* If the "scope" parameter is not present, then the granted access rights are those requested by the "scope" parameter in REQ_RECEIVED if present therein, or the default access rights otherwise.

+In any case, the granted access rights are specified by the issued access token T_NEXT.

 # Updated "ace_profile" Parameter # {#sec-updated-ace-profile-parameter}